Scan Your Label, Discover Your High

 Why We Ditched "Indica" & "Sativa"

-A 2025 German study (Cannabis and Cannabinoid Research, DOI: 10.1089/can.2024.0127) analyzed 140 cannabis strains and proved what many consumers suspected: indica and sativa labels are meaningless (p > 0.05).
+"Indica" and "sativa" describe the plant — not your high.
+A 2025 German study (Cannabis and Cannabinoid Research, DOI: 10.1089/can.2024.0127) analyzed 140 flowers and found the labels don't predict chemistry (p > 0.05).
 Instead, the researchers found that 9 terpenes explain 86% of chemical variation and identified 6 distinct clusters using K-Means analysis.

 Read the Full Breakdown